 Timeline.
 Map.
 Go to today’s Bible reading (use your browser arrow to return): Psalm 103; 2Samuel 12:24b-31; 1Chronicles 20:1b-3; Psalm 21; 2Samuel 8:2-8; 2Samuel 23:20a; 1Chronicles 18:2-8

 Children (and adults) do wrong things.
-They are disciplined and made to suffer the consequences.
+They’re disciplined and made to suffer the consequences.
 Yet when a child cries and apologizes, her parent hugs and forgives her.
 Both of them can then smile and rejoice for their restored relationship.
-Making peace like this scenario works, but we are not perfect.
+Making peace like this scenario works, but we’re not perfect.

 How Not to Forgive

-When we forgive someone, do we completely restore that person, or do we secretly hold a grudge and make him (or her) pay?
-Do we continue to make him suffer for his sins (keeping a record, rubbing his nose in his sins, and extending less freedom and privileges)?
+When we forgive someone, do we restore that person fully, or do we secretly hold a grudge and make him (or her) pay?
+Do we continue to make him suffer for his sins, keeping records, rubbing his nose in his misdeeds, and extending less freedom and privileges?

 Granting forgiveness is difficult if a person has sinned against us or a loved one.
-However, the Apostle Paul writes,
+However, the Apostle Paul would later write,

 Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 (1Corinthians 13:4-7, NIV)

-As we learned in our last Bible study, when David sins, he feels so guilty that it significantly affects his health.
-Then, using an allegorical story, the prophet Nathan points him out as guilty of adultery and murder.
+As we learned in our last Bible study, when David sinned, he felt so guilty that it affected his health.
+Then, using an allegorical story, the prophet Nathan pointed him out as guilty of adultery and murder.

 Compassion and Restoration